Gheorghe Mihail

+Early life and career

 Born in Brăila, he completed primary school in 1902 and passed an examination to enter the school for soldiers' sons in Iași, taking years 7 and 8 there.
 He attended the military school for active-duty infantry officers between 1905 and 1907.
 Made a second lieutenant in 1907, he advanced to lieutenant in 1910.
 In 1911, he won a competition for a specialized training with the Austro-Hungarian Army, enrolling in the seventh infantry division at Esseg for two years.
 During vacation time, he was able to undertake trips to Berlin, Breslau, Venice, Paris, and Rome, attend maneuvers in Belgium and Switzerland, and spend a month in Egypt during the winter of 1910–1911.
 After returning home in the summer of 1913, he was mobilized for the Second Balkan War.
 His infantry regiment did not cross the Danube into Bulgarian territory, but instead guarded the capital Bucharest from Tunari fort.
 After demobilization, he continued military service at Constanța.
 In the summer of 1914, he placed first for entering the Higher War School, but was unable due to attend when the school closed due to the outbreak of World War I. However, he was soon named commander of a new school for reserve officers in Constanța.
 He was promoted to captain in April 1915, and was made commander of another new school in Constanța, for active-duty officers.